hegen008/geospatial-lidar-robot/README.md

 ### Input from Keyboard/Mouse/Sensor Connected via USB Not Registering:

 Sometimes input from a keyboard or mouse plugged into the robot's USB ports won't register.
+When this happens, we generally notice that it is the top right USB port on the back of the robot.

 #### To fix this error:
 1. Refrain from using that port and/or turn the robot off and back on again.